unsaved/gradle-javaPropFile-plugin/README.txt

       as the instantiation parameter.
 The resultant object is what will be added as a Project property.
 Use () to set a null value.

+UPCOMING.
+A release within days will have all of these features.
+You can get some of these improvements now by pulling source code from Git and building (requires only a Java SDK).
+The other items will be completed ASAP.

+    Complication about "changing" values of referenced properties has been greatly simplified.

+    Can escape occurrence of ${...} in property values and leave the literal
+    ${...} by escaping like:  \\${...}.

+    Typecasting supports arrays and arbitrary specified Collection types.

+    Can refer to Gradle extension object properties with another $ like:
+    ${extensionObjectName.property}

+    Can set Gradle extension object properties.

 USAGE